CiscoDevNet/NX-SDK/README.md

       source /enxos-sdk/environment-setup-x86-wrsmllib32-linux
     ```

-    *If you used `docker pull` to download your container, you need to set the above environment variabled manually.*
+    *If you used `docker pull` to download your container, you need to set the above environment variables manually.*

 ### b) Get NX-SDK toolkit
   - ENXOS SDK docker image already has NX-SDK installed in /NX-SDK (default location) with NXSDK_ROOT environment variable set to /NX-SDK.